 Jalen Hurts throws for TD, runs for another as Eagles thump Buccaneers 25-11 to remain unbeaten

-The defending NFC champions, who won their first eight games a year ago, are off to a 3-0 start in consecutive seasons for the first time since 1992-93.
+Philadelphia won its first eight games a year ago and is off to a 3-0 start in consecutive seasons for the first time since 1992-93.

+“At the end of the day it’s about catching, it’s about throwing, it’s about taking care of the football, it’s about taking away the football, it’s about tackling, it’s about blocking, it’s about getting off blocks.
+Those are the key fundamentals to playing football, and our guys really did a good job of putting that extra work in,” Sirianni said.
+“That’s going to continue to take us through the season.”

 Hurts improved to 20-1 over his last 21 regular-season games.
-He tossed a 34-yard TD pass to Olamide Zaccheaus that helped Philly build a 13-3 halftime lead, and his 1-yard scoring run gave the Eagles a 17-point advantage early in the second half.
+He tossed a 34-yard TD pass to Olamide Zaccheaus that helped Philly build a 13-3 halftime lead, and his 1-yard scoring run on a quarterback sneak gave the Eagles a 17-point advantage early in the second half.

 The Eagles led 25-3 by the time the Bucs finally got into the end zone on Baker Mayfield’s 1-yard TD throw to Mike Evans.
 A 2-point conversion trimmed Philadelphia’s lead to 14 with 9:22 remaining, but Hurts and the Eagles never let Tampa Bay get the ball back.

+“At that point we’re hoping to get the ball back, score quick and make it interesting,” Mayfield said.

+“We didn’t play a good ballgame.
+They were a lot to do with that,” Bucs coach Todd Bowles said.
+“We can’t mope about it.”

-Hurts was 4 of 5 passing and ran for a first down on that final drive.
+Hurts was 4 of 5 passing and ran for a first down on the final drive.

+“Outside of some turnovers on my behalf, I think we did a really good job of executing,” Hurts said.
+“We’ve got to do a better job of controlling the things we can.
+But we’ve got three wins down and we’re going to continue to build off of that as a team and hold each other accountable.
+That’s the name of the game.”

 The Bucs (2-1) lost for the first time with Mayfield at quarterback, turning the ball over twice after playing turnover-free against Minnesota and Chicago.
 The Bucs’ usually reliable defense struggled, too, yielding 201 yards rushing.